AlexClassiCube/MCGalaxy-Stuff/README.md

 # MCGalaxy-Stuff
-Stuff for MCGalaxy.
-Feel free to use any of it.
-If you have any suggestions or bug reports for existing commands or plugins, please open an issue or send me a message on Discord.
+Commands and plugins for MCGalaxy.
+Feel free to use any of them.
+If you have any suggestions or bug reports, please open an issue or send me a message on Discord.
 I can be found on the [ClassiCube Discord server](https://discord.gg/DvYYyRw).

 ## Commands
 To load on your server: